loader image

 Advertising

-A notable example of AI application in the diagnosis of skin diseases is the use of deep learning algorithms to analyze images of skin lesions.
+A notable example of the application of AI in the diagnosis of skin diseases is the use of deep learning algorithms to analyze images of skin lesions.

 These algorithms are trained on large datasets, including images of benign and malignant lesions, allowing them to learn to distinguish between different types of skin diseases.